Inspection Reports for

 Findings

-The Plan of Correction addresses multiple deficiencies related to fall prevention, resident wandering and fear, wound care orders, and care plan updates, with detailed corrective actions and compliance dates.
+The plan addresses multiple deficiencies related to fall prevention, resident wandering and fear, wound care orders, and care plan updates.
+The facility outlines corrective actions including staff education, audits, and monitoring to ensure compliance and resident safety.

 Deficiencies (4)